Main Content

 Data Types: char | string

-Flag to reinitialize the pseudo-random generator for each read using the current time, specified as true or false.
+Flag to reinitialize the pseudo-random generator for each read using the current time, specified as a numeric or logical 1 (true) or 0 (false).
 If true, the alignments reported for two identical reads can be different.
 The default value is false, that is, the pseudo-random generator is reinitialized using a seed derived from read information and the seed number.

 Number of positions at the beginning or end of each read where gaps are not allowed, specified as a nonnegative integer.